Home » Clay Art Projects » 12 Easy Clay Pinch Pot Ideas For Creative Kids

 Tips

-• If you feel the base is too thick, you can help thin it out by pulling clay up the side walls.
+• If you feel the base is too thick, you can help thin it by pulling clay up the side walls.

 • We always like to check as children build their clay projects to ensure they don’t have too heavy of a base.

-• We have found a small amount of clay to be better than too much clay (especially if their first project).
+• We have found a small amount of clay to be better than too much clay (especially if it’s their first project).

 orange clay fish pinch pot project, monster clay project, flower clay project and owl ceramic project on table.